 The Canadian Transportation Equipment Association (CTEA) offers an unofficial public guide to Ontario’s rules.
 It runs 232 pages.
 But to illustrate the differences that can exist, Ontario allows up to 18,000 kg (39,700 lb.) on a tandem axle in a SPIF configuration.
 SPIF stands for Safe, Productive & Infrastructure Friendly.

 Drivers should become familiar with the weight regulations for any jurisdiction in which they operate.
 And remember if you are traveling between jurisdictions, the lowest allowable weight in any jurisdiction you travel becomes the highest weight you can carry.

-- This is the first in an ongoing series of Trucking 202 articles that will focus on things drivers need to know, but may not have learned during entry-level driver training.
+- Driver’s Education is an ongoing series of articles that focuses on things drivers need to know, but may not have learned during entry-level driver training.

 Have your say